nathanlesman/RTFM/README.md

 # RTFM
-RTFM is a script that autoinstalls and autoconfigures a fully-functioning and minimal terminal-and-vim-based Arch Linux environment.
+RTFM is a script that autoinstalls and autoconfigures a fully-functioning and minimal Arch Linux environment.